 Step into the exciting new learning experiences on offer at Hastings Girls’ High School.
-Our goal is to challenge students, inspire and give them the freedom to be creative in their learning as they develop values, skills and knowledge in a context relevant to your identity, strengths and interests.
-Whether experimenting with science, trying a new language or creating in our drama, technology or art rooms, their learning will allow them to become more curious, confident and connected, enabling them to flourish in their chosen pathway.
+Our goal is to challenge and inspire students and give them the freedom to be creative in their learning as they develop values, skills and knowledge in a context relevant to their identity, strengths and interests.
+Whether experimenting with science, trying a new language, or creating in our drama, technology or art rooms, their learning will allow them to become more curious, confident and connected, enabling them to flourish in their chosen pathway.

 Our curriculum, our learning

 Junior students select a learning hub for each year.
 Our Junior curriculum starts from the big ideas and enduring understandings that are central to us as human beings, a society and a global world.

 Over two years, curriculum study unpacks the concepts and critical thinking around Change, Identity, Social Justice, Sustainability, Belonging, Curiosity, Creativity, and Survival.
 Learning combines cross-curricular understandings with specialist knowledge and skills.
 All students continue to develop Literacy, Numeracy, Science, and Physical Education skills.

 Our teaching staff are committed to developing strong literacy and numeracy skills for our Junior students to ensure success at NCEA and are engaged in Professional Development in both areas.
 Throughout the junior school we identify students in need of extra assistance and put plans in place to support them.
 Our Learning Support Coordinator, SENCO, ELL specialist and specialist Teacher Aides (some bilingual) work closely together to ensure girls have the basic tools they need for further learning.
 Senior students will also offer peer tutoring through our Tuakana Teina programme.